johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 = Features =

-– Use the Gutenberg Editor or the Divi Builder to add animations to your website – Upload Lottie files to your **Media Library**
-– Drag & drop a Lottie JSON file
+– Use the Gutenberg Editor or the Divi Builder to add animations to your website – Upload Lottie JSON or dotLottie files to your **Media Library** – Drag & drop a Lottie JSON or dotLottie file
-– Insert a Lottie animation from URL
-– Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
+– Insert a Lottie JSON or dotLottie animation from URL – Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
 The same settings are accessible in the Divi Module menu.
 Alternatively you can use the shortcode [am-lottieplayer src="*" autoplay="true/false" controls="true/false" loop="true/false" objectFit="cover/contain/none"].

 == Installation ==